 If your application for employment is successful, personal data gathered during the recruitment process will be transferred to your personnel file and retained throughout your employment and for six years following the end of your employment, as per our data retention policy.

 As a data subject, you have a number of rights.
 You can:

-ask the organisation to change incorrect or incomplete data;
+- ask us to change incorrect or incomplete data

-ask the organisation to delete or stop processing your data, for example where the data is no longer necessary for the purposes of processing;
+- ask us to delete or stop processing your data, if the data is no longer necessary for the purposes of processing

 If you would like to exercise any of these rights, please email email@example.com

-If you believe that we have not complied with your data protection rights, you should first take it up with the HR Manager.
+If you believe that we have not complied with your data protection rights, you should first take it up with the Head of People and Culture.
 If after investigation you feel that your rights are still compromised you can escalate this to a Partner.

 Data breaches and reporting